sujeet-pro/v3.sujeet.pro/data/posts/programming/js-error-as-return-value/index.md

 ---
-title: Better Error Handling in JavaScript / Typescript
+title: Better Error Handling in JavaScript / TypeScript
 description: Making errors as first-class citizens in your async function response, inspired by Go.
 JS Now Try Statement (In Proposal Stage)
 publishedOn: 2023-03-11